 In terrestrial species the cocoon is left in the soil, and often resembles a large brown/beige seed.
 See left and right which shows the same cocoon, with that on the right photographed at a later date to that on the left, the scale on the left is in mm.

-On the left is a series of drawings which from left to right showing the gradual movement forward of an earthworm.
+Above is a series of drawings which from left to right showing the gradual movement forward of an earthworm.

 The muscles in the body wall do not have anything firm to attach to.
 However as the body is fluid-filled and has a limited volume the muscles can deform either the whole body, or segments of the body by contracting the circular and longitudinal muscles alternately.